Inserting LaTEX mathematical formulae

 </math>

-Within these pseudo-tags, you then need only code mathematical formulae according to the syntax of TEX, by delimiting each formula with dollars ($) or with double-dollars ($$) for a centred formula.
+Within these pseudo-tags, you then need only to code mathematical formulae according to the syntax of TEX, by delimiting each formula with dollars ($) or with double-dollars ($$) for a centred formula.

-Here is an example:
+Here is an example

-you can define complex fractions such as: {1\over z}, {1\over\displaystyle 1+{1\over x}}
+You can define complex fractions such as: ${1\over z}$, ${1\over\displaystyle 1+{1\over x}}$

-present a system of equations:
+Show a system of equations:

 and show complex formulae as centred text: